Sociology

 Grading Mode: Standard Letter, Pass/No Pass

 Multicultural approaches to cultural diversity including immigration policy, affirmative action, and bilingual debates.
 Intercultural comparisons including Native American, African American, Hispanic American, Asian American, and European American cultural traditions.
 Social science theories and methodologies for development of positive intercultural relationships.
 Same as ANTH A150.
 Students completing SOC A150 may not receive credit for ANTH A150.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.
 C-ID: SOCI 150.

 Catalog Program Pages Referencing SOC A150